Laplacian Constrained Precision Matrix Estimation: Existence and High Dimensional Consistency: Related work

-Given that the CGL matrix is just a GGL that obeys $\Lm \mathbf{1=0}$, the reader may ask if there are meaningful differences between the GGL and CGL estimators.
+When $\Sc$ is the set of symmetric positive definite matrices and $\alpha=0$, \eqref{eq_ML_regularized_precision} is the maximum likelihood estimator (MLE) of the inverse covariance matrix under a Gaussian distribution \citep{dempster1972covariance}.
+When $\alpha>0$, this estimator is known as graphical lasso \citep{friedman2008sparse}.
+It was recently proposed to solve \eqref{eq_ML_regularized_precision} for matrices with non positive off diagonal entries, i.e., $\Sc$ is the set of M-matrices, also known as generalized graph Laplacians (GGL).
+The unregularized case ($\alpha=0$ ) was first studied by \citet{slawski2015estimation} and the $\ell_1$ regularized ($\alpha>0$) by \citet{egilmez2017graph,pavez2018learning}.
+The estimator \eqref{eq_optimal_proposed} was first proposed by \citet{egilmez2017graph}.
+Since then, several algorithms and extensions for estimating CGL matrices have been proposed \citep{hassan2016topology,hassanmoghaddam2017topology,rabbat2017inferring,egilmez2018graph,pavez2019efficient,zhao2019optimization,kumar2020unified}. \paragraph{Existence.} The Gaussian MLE does not exist when $n<p$, unless additional sparsity constraints are imposed on $\Thetam$, in which case, existence is guaranteed for $\tau \leq n <p$, for some $\tau>0$ that depends on the graph structure \citep{uhler2012geometry}.
+The graphical lasso always exists for every $n\geq 1$, however note that using this estimator is only reasonable when sparsity is required.
+In contrast, the generalized graph Laplacian estimator (GGLE) and the CGLE exist with probability one, as long as $n \geq 2$ under mild conditions on the data distribution \citep{slawski2015estimation,ying2021minimax}.
+In particular, the CGLE exists with high probability when $\Ec$ is the complete graph and the data follows a Laplacian Gaussian Markov random field distribution \citep{ying2021minimax}.
+Unlike previous work, we obtain a necessary and sufficient condition for existence of the CGLE for the more general case that includes edge constraints. \paragraph{Consistency and regularization.} It is well known that for many optimization problems, adding $\ell_1$ regularization produces sparse solutions.
+In particular, as the regularization parameter $\alpha$ is increased, the regularized MLE solution \eqref{eq_ML_regularized_precision} becomes more sparse, for both the graphical Lasso \citep{witten2011new,mazumder2012exact,hsieh2012divide} and GGL \citep{pavez2018learning,lauritzen2019maximum} estimators.
+The opposite is observed when an $\ell_1$ norm term with large regularization parameter is added to the CGLE , in which case the graph becomes more dense \citep{ying2020nonconvex}.
+Various non convex alternatives to the $\ell_1$ norm have been proposed to overcome this issue and obtain sparse graphs \citep{ying2020nonconvex,koyakumaru2021graph,zhang2020learning,ying2021minimax}.
+Besides aiding with existence, sparse regularization can help proving consistency of (inverse) covariance estimators in high dimensions \citep{rothman2008sparse,cai2011constrained}.
+In contrast, sparsity or other types of structure, are not necessary for consistency, even in high dimensions when GGL \citep{soloff2020covariance} or CGL (\autoref{th_consistency}) constraints are used. \paragraph{Comparison with the GGL estimator.} Given that the CGL matrix is just a GGL whose rows sum to zero (i.e., $\Lm \cdot \mathbf{1=0}$), the reader may ask if there are meaningful differences between the GGL and CGL estimators.
 From a graph theoretic perspective, the CGL is the most widely studied graph matrix, and the relation between its spectral and vertex domain properties are better understood.
-On the other hand, GGL matrices provide a richer parameter space \cite{egilmez2017graph}.
+On the other hand, GGL matrices provide a richer parameter space \citep{egilmez2017graph}.
 The GGL and CGL estimators also have very different properties.
 In \autoref{tab_existence} we list some of these differences.
-For instance, the behaviour of the GGLE is completely characterized by correlation coefficients between pairs of nodes, while the CGLE is characterized by node distances. \cite{lu2018learning} gives examples illustrating differences between GGLE and CGLE on tree structured graphs.
+For instance, the behaviour of the GGLE is completely characterized by correlation coefficients between pairs of nodes, while the CGLE is characterized by node distances. \citet{lu2018learning} gives examples illustrating differences between GGLE and CGLE on tree structured graphs.
 Another major difference between both estimators is their interaction with $\ell_1$ regularization.
-While the GGLE becomes sparse as the regularization increases \cite{pavez2018learning}, the CGLE becomes more dense \cite{ying2020nonconvex}.
+While the GGLE becomes sparse as the regularization increases \citep{pavez2018learning}, the CGLE becomes more dense \citep{ying2020nonconvex}.